 Utilizing use cases with Wrike

 With Wrike, you can store and share use cases and other documentation in a single, centralized digital repository.
-Create use cases using a modeling tool, upload them to Wrike, and communicate with multiple stakeholders at once using @mentions and task assignees.
+Create use cases using a modeling tool or product management use case template, upload them to Wrike, and communicate with multiple stakeholders at once using @mentions and task assignees.

 Document project scope and requirements with your use cases and make them available to everyone who needs to see and reference them.
 No more endless email chains and lost DMs.
 With Wrike, project planning and documentation are made easy.